germanandres3/wizeline_christmas_project/README.md

-# Indice
+# Repository Index

-- [Presents Notebook](./Presents.ipynb) - Notebook de Jupyter con el código fuente y la lógica del proyecto.
+- [Presents Notebook](./Presents.ipynb) - Jupyter Notebook containing the source code and logic of the project.
-- [Documentación del Proyecto](./Documentation%20of%20the%20Gift%20Idea%20Generation%20Project.pdf) - Documento PDF con la descripción detallada del proyecto y su funcionamiento.
+- [Project Documentation](./Documentation%20of%20the%20Gift%20Idea%20Generation%20Project.pdf) - PDF document with a detailed description of the project and its functionality.
-- [Código Fuente](./Wizeline_christmas_project.py) - Script en Python del proyecto para la generación de ideas de regalos.
+- [Source Code](./Wizeline_christmas_project.py) - Python script for the gift idea generation project.
-- [Licencia](./LICENSE.txt) - Texto de la licencia MIT que cubre el uso y distribución del software.
+- [License](./LICENSE.txt) - MIT License text covering the use and distribution of the software.

 # Project Name